DIY AI Transformation vs Consultant: 2026 Cost Compared

 Four situations where the consultant path is the clearly correct answer and trying to DIY the work is going to cause problems.

-• Politically fraught transformations.
+- Politically fraught transformations.
 When the process being transformed spans multiple business units with conflicting incentives (Finance versus Sales, Ops versus Product), a consultant's neutrality is a genuine asset.
 A senior external facilitator can say things an internal lead cannot, and the cost of the consultant is the cost of that political air cover.

-• Regulated industries with specific audit requirements.
+- Regulated industries with specific audit requirements.
 Banking, insurance, healthcare, and pharmaceutical transformations have documentation and audit requirements that a consultant with sector experience handles correctly without training.
 A DIY team in a regulated sector will need to invest heavily in understanding the compliance regime before they can deploy, which often costs more than hiring the consultant who already knows it.

-• Agent-level deployments with substantial regulatory exposure.
+- Agent-level deployments with substantial regulatory exposure.
 The highest-risk transformations benefit from the belts-and-braces of an external specialist.
 DIY is appropriate for Companion-level and most Automation-level deployments; Agent-level deployments with real-world consequences (medical decisions, credit approvals above a threshold, customer-facing autonomous actions) are where the consultant's specialist knowledge earns its keep.

 The hybrid pattern most mid-market companies land on

-The pattern that emerges from most successful mid-market transformation programmes is neither pure DIY nor pure consultant.
-It is a specific division of labour that uses each path for what it does best.
+The pattern that emerges from most successful mid-market transformation programmes is neither pure DIY nor pure consultant, it is a specific division of labour that uses each path for what it does best.

 The diagnostic and baselining phase is DIY on the platform.
 The internal team uses the document-upload flow to produce BPMN diagrams for ten to fifteen candidate processes, runs the cost dashboard to identify the highest-burn processes, and uses the ESSII transformation analysis to shortlist the three to five most promising automation candidates.
 This takes two to three weeks of internal time and produces a defensible shortlist without any consultant cost.